|

 We will keep you up to date with progress on the guidance in our newsletter.

-your comments).
+We will be included in the consultation process (and will be guided by your comments).
 We will of course let you know when and how we will participate.

 |